migenius/realityserver-client/README.md

 ## Release Notes

+### 1.0.8

+Fixed a reference to an `undefined` variable error if `RS.Service.close` was called when no web socket connection existed.

+Command parameters are now copied internally and those whose value is `undefined` are removed.
+This is to ensure that the same parameter set is used in both binary and ascii modes.

+Fix scene filename case issue in documentation and other minor documentation issues.

 ### 1.0.7

 Use `TextEncoder` and `TextDecoder` for Utf8 conversion when in binary mode (IE: when `Service.debug_commands === false`).
 If they are not available falls back to the internal Utf8 converters.
 All modern browsers and Node.js >= 11 support `TextEncoder` and `TextDecoder`.